DannyXjsu/arch-helper/README.md

 # arch-helper
-this is just a script that helps me install arch linux a bit faster, it's not fancy or good but does the job
+this is just a script that helps me install arch linux a bit faster  in VMs, it's not fancy or good but does the job

 run ``arch_helpher.sh`` first then ``ah2.sh``, alternatively you could run ``arch_helper_full-sda.sh`` script to automate everything, but it will only use sda as the install device with only one partition, do not use this if you have precious data in your sda device